Satyam6201/Medi-Connect/README.md

 ## ⭐ Support

 If you like this project, please **star ⭐ the repository** — it really helps and motivates me to build more projects!

----

-## 📄 License

-This project is created for learning and portfolio purposes.